hypervel/hypervel.org/docs/docs/coroutine.md

 2. **Resource Handling**: Always close resources properly
 3. **Blocking Operations**: Most of stream-based I/O operations in extensions can be automatically hooked as coroutines by Swoole.
 But there might be some PHP extensions may block the entire process, like: mongoDB.

-By following these guidelines and understanding how coroutines work, you can build efficient, concurrent applications with Laravel Hyperf.
+By following these guidelines and understanding how coroutines work, you can build efficient, concurrent applications with Hypervel.